Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Obstruction to the Hasse Principle and the Proof of Theorem

 \section{Obstruction to the Hasse Principle and the Proof of Theorem~\ref{thm-hasse}}

-In this section, we study how often superelliptic equations satisfy the Hasse principle using the method of descent.
-Specifically, we describe $2$-coverings of superelliptic equations, and we modify the proof of Theorem~\ref{thm-main} to show that a positive proportion of superelliptic equations of sufficiently large degree with fixed leading coefficient have no everywhere locally soluble $2$-coverings and thus fail the Hasse principle.
-Upon observing that such a $2$-covering obstruction to solubility is a special case of the Brauer-Manin obstruction, we obtain Theorem~\ref{thm-hasse}.
+In this section, we study how often superelliptic stacky curves satisfy the Hasse principle using the method of descent.
+Specifically, we describe $2$-coverings of superelliptic stacky curves, and we modify the proof of Theorem~\ref{thm-main} to show that superelliptic stacky curves often have no locally soluble $2$-coverings and thus fail the Hasse principle.
+Upon showing that such a $2$-covering obstruction to solubility is a special case of the Brauer--Manin obstruction, we obtain Theorem~\ref{thm-hasse}.